onomyprotocol/onomy/deploy/testnet/peer-validator/readme.md

 onomyd q staking validators
 ```

-## Send som tokens from you validator to your orchestrator
+## Send some tokens from you validator to your orchestrator

 ```
 onomyd tx bank send {validator-address} {orchestrator-address} 5000000000000000000anom --chain-id=onomy-testnet --keyring-backend test
 ```

 Check the orchestrator balance now

 ```
 onomyd q bank balances {orchestrator-address}
 ```

 ## Init gbt

-Before run the script please set evn variable:
+Before run the script please set env variable:

 * $ETH_ORCHESTRATOR_VALIDATOR_PRIVATE_KEY - the Ethereum private key which will be use for the orchestrator
+* ETH_GRAVITY_CONTRACT_ADDRESS - gravity contract address (will be a constant later)

 ```
 ./init-gbt.sh
 ```

 And then check that your Ethereum address is in the list of curren calset

 ```
 onomyd q gravity current-valset
 ```

 ## Run orchestrator

-Before run the script please set evn variable:
+Before run the script please set env variable:

 * ETH_RPC_ADDRESS - the RPC address of the Ethereum node
 * ETH_ORCHESTRATOR_VALIDATOR_PRIVATE_KEY - the Ethereum private key which will be use for the orchestrator